marwahaha/tonys/README.md

 ## Version Control Workflow

-When on Master Branch,
-Create a new branch,
-How to Switch branche's'
-How to Merge Branche's,

-1 How to to create a new branch,

-Run = git branch == to list all branche's,
-Run = git status == to check that I am on a working clean branch, Run = git reset == to unstage a file in the staging area [example = git reset app/index.html]

-2 How to to switch between branch's,

-Run = git branch == Run = git checkout == local-environ-project-spec-setup to s-asenviron-project-spec-setup = to create a new branch, Run = git checkout == switch between local branche's Run = git checkout master wh-teenviron-project-spec-setup = to switch to the feature branch, Run = git checkout "name of branch without qoute's" to switch between branch's,

-3 how to merge a new branch

-Run = git checkout == branch to MERGE BRANCHE'S -environ-project-spec-setup = to switch between local branche's Run = git checkout master r = when on master branch to MERGE BRANCHE'S Run = git merge {NAME OF BRANCH} at this stage the master branch is still checked out,

-4 how to push all branch's
+git branch = will list all of the branch's git branch name-of-new-branch - will create a new branch git checkout  name-of-new-branch = give's us the abilty to use the new branch git add -A= Add's everthing to the staging area git commit -m "message" = this bring's the version beyond the staging area

+### TO merge branch's
+The branch that you are working on must be a clean branch Checkout to master branch then with the master branch being active run git merge name-of-branch-to-be-merged = merge's branchs git push origin master = To pull the master branch

+OR->

-Run = git push origin master == to merge the change on github
+After to push an individul branch up to git hub we use git push origin name-of-branch-to-be-merged then we must return to github & make the manual merge to keep the brnach's on the github cloud console

 ## UX